Causes of bone loss

 Sinus surgery (Sinus lift)

 The sinus can be found above the maxillary (upper-jaw) morals and premolars.
 In case of a lack of bone mass in this area, sinus expands downwards and reaches the ridge of the teeth.
-The ridge gets too narrow which won’t be able to support the implant.
-This is when bone grafting material is added in order to anchor the implant to be placed.
+The ridge gets too narrow which won’t be able to support the dental implant.
+This is when bone grafting material is added in order to anchor the tooth implant to be placed.
 Sinus lifting is a special surgical procedure when the sinus membrane is moved upwards in order to create sufficient space for the bone.

 Who Is a Suitable Candidate for Bone Grafting